tahiri-lab/aPhyloGeo/README.md

 ```

 ### Usage
-Poetry will handle the virtual environment automatically. if you want to use the virtual environment manually, you can use the following command:
+Poetry automatically manages the virtual environment.
+If manual activation is preferred, the following command can be used

 ```python3
 poetry shell
+```

+### Run the application
+Launch the application and tutorial example using the following command:

+    ```bash
+    make
     ```

 ⚠️ Assuming Python 3.8 or higher is installed on the machine, these scripts should run well with the libraries installed.